syncfusion-content/flutter-docs/Flutter/xlsio/working-with-conditional-formatting.md

 ![Specific Text](images/CFSpecificText.jpg)

-## Format Date occuring values
+## Format Date occurring values

-Date occuring Conditional Formatting is used to format the Excel range contains given date using **ExcelCFType** and **CFTimePeriods** enumeration.
+Date occurring Conditional Formatting is used to format the Excel range contains given date using **ExcelCFType** and **CFTimePeriods** enumeration.

-The below code example shows how to format date occuring conditional formatting in Flutter XlsIO.
+The below code example shows how to format date occurring conditional formatting in Flutter XlsIO.

 {% highlight dart %}